 The question is – is there a way to level the field in favour of mid-caps?
 Can mid-caps have opportunity to get their unadulterated, undiluted and bias-free stories out?
 Can there be a PR program for mid-caps that is research driven, proactive, objective oriented and measurable?
 Is there a way in which mid-caps’ reputation management efforts can be made more sustainable?

 A goal oriented, measurable Financial PR campaign for mid-caps

 At Dickenson, we were seized with this idea and have designed a Financial Public Relations program that overcomes most of the conundrums narrated so far.

 In our efforts to design the most optimal, cost effective Financial PR delivery model, we realised that mid-cap companies’ requirements are quite specific, and they do not need a bouquet of services that a large company may need.
 Neither do they need 10 people team nor a network of nation-wide offices.

 Dickenson’s Financial PR offering is devoid of all these trappings.
 It is unique in a way that it marries the best of Corporate Communications and Investor Relations functions.
 While the program has the rigour that requires for IR, it has a wider appeal of PR.
 The team that is responsible to design and carry out your Financial PR campaign comes from the Finance background with decades of experience in Capital Market Communications, former business journalists and corporate communications professionals with years of experience in Corporate Reporting.

-To know more our differentiated Financial Public Relations delivery model, please write to Manoj Saha, President, Financial PR on email@example.com.
+To know more our differentiated Financial Public Relations delivery model, please write to Manoj Saha, MD, Financial PR on firstname.lastname@example.org.